-A Paris appeals court has found Airbus and Air France guilty of corporate manslaughter in the 2009 Rio-Paris plane crash, which resulted in the deaths of all 228 passengers and crew on board.
+A Paris appeals court has found Airbus and Air France guilty of corporate manslaughter in the 2009 Rio-Paris plane crash that killed all 228 passengers and crew.
 The verdict marks a significant milestone in a lengthy legal battle involving two of France's most emblematic companies and relatives of victims from mainly French, Brazilian, and German backgrounds.

 Key Takeaways

 A Paris appeals court found Airbus and Air France guilty of corporate manslaughter in the 2009 Rio-Paris plane crash that killed all 228 passengers and crew.
-The court ordered both companies to pay the maximum fine of €225,000 each, though family groups dismissed these as token penalties.
+The court ordered both companies to pay the maximum fine of €225,000 each, though families dismissed these as token penalties.

 The court ordered both Airbus and Air France to pay the maximum fine for corporate manslaughter, €225,000 each.
 The fines were widely dismissed as token penalties by family groups but are seen as a recognition of their plight.
 According to Reuters, French lawyers predict further appeals to the country's highest court.